interledger/interledger.github.io/_content/setup-wallets-commandline.md

 }'
 ```

-{% hint style="info" %}
-Anyone can create an account on Testnet.
-{% endhint %}

-The above request returns a payload that contains your `accountId`, an auth token which you will then use to authenticate to the connector, as well as a [Payment Pointer](https://paymentpointers.org/) that can be used to receive value in your test account.
+This request returns a payload that contains your `accountId`, an auth token which you will then use to authenticate to the connector, as well as a [Payment Pointer](https://paymentpointers.org/) that can be used to receive value in your test account.

 Here's an example response payload for reference.
 Keep track of the generated `accountId` at `accountId`, and your generated auth token at `"customSettings" -> "ilpOverHttp.incoming.simple.auth_token", for use in subsequent steps.